crystal-lang/crystal-mysql/README.md

 #### Secure connections (SSL/TLS)

-By default a tcp conenction will stablish a secure connection, whether a unix socket will not.
+By default a tcp connection will establish a secure connection, whether a unix socket will not.

 You can tweak this default behaviour and require further validation of certificates using `ssl-mode` and the following query strings.